 An asset is an item of value.
 An asset is defined as “Any item of economic value owned by an individual or corporation”.
 It can be referring to items such as buildings, utility infrastructure such as electrical cables, water pipes, rail lines, and metro tunnels, and industrial assets such as oil rigs, chemical plants, and process plant conveyors.
 Asset and data management is based on the idea that it is important to identify, track, classify, and assign ownership for the most important assets in the organization to ensure they are adequately protected.
 Tracking inventory of IT hardware is the simplest example of asset management.
 Knowing what you have, where it lives, how important it is, and who’s responsible for it.
 An Information Asset is an item of value containing information.
 The same concepts of general asset management apply to the management of information assets (e.g., data).
 To be effective, an overall asset management strategy should include information assets, software assets, and information technology equipment.
 In addition, the people employed by an organization, as well as the organization’s reputation, are also important assets not to be overlooked in an effective asset management strategy.

-- Human assets: the behaviors, knowledge, and competence of the workforce have a fundamental influence on the performance of the physical assets.
+- Human assets: the behaviours, knowledge, and competence of the workforce have a fundamental influence on the performance of the physical assets.

 - Financial assets: financial resources are required for infrastructure investments, operation, maintenance and materials;